 This Memorial Walk then connects with the Visitor Centre and the various sights that are part of the North Head Sanctuary.

 Keen to spend more time in Manly?
-Take a look at our guide on things to do in Manly for a comprehensive list of fun activities and attractions.
+Read our guide with things to do in Manly for a comprehensive list of fun activities and attractions.